tidev/titanium-docs/README.md

 These docs aim to be a hybrid solution of Markdown bases guides and dynamically generated docs for API references using the existing [apidoc](https://github.com/appcelerator/titanium_mobile/tree/master/apidoc) from Titanium.

-> ⚠️ This repo is highly experimental.
-The doc in here are not complete and are powered by VuePress 1.0 alpha.
-For currently stable and live documentation please visit https://docs.appcelerator.com/

 ### Installation

 ```bash